brennanhfredericks/network-monitor-client/README.md

     - need to investigate unpacking 802.2 packet, might be wrong, check commet at code

     - could implement protocols and register them (in a dictionary for lookup), would then avoid the need manually specify protocol look up tables and easily expandable
+    - could implement application as module that is also calllable using the "-m" argument for python